-Consumption of net position by the College that is applicable to a future fiscal year is reported as a deferred outflow of resources on the statement of net position.
-Acquisition of net position by the College that is applicable to a future fiscal year is reported as a deferred inflow of resources on the statement of net position.
+Consumption of net position by the University that is applicable to a future fiscal year is reported as a deferred outflow of resources on the statements of net position.
+Acquisition of net position by the University that is applicable to a future fiscal year is reported as a deferred inflow of resources on the statements of net position.

-As of June 30, 2021 and 2020, the College had deferred inflows and outflows of resources related to pension and OPEB as more fully described in Notes 11 and 8, respectively.
+As of June 30, 2022 and 2021, the University had deferred inflows and outflows of resources related to pension and OPEB as more fully described in Notes 11 and 8, respectively.